-Encourage 9th, 10th, 11th, and 12th grade students to stretch their writing skills using this collection of thought-provoking high school writing prompts.
+Encourage high school students to stretch their writing skills using this collection of engaging high school writing prompts.

-Whether you want students to explore their creativity, express their beliefs, or share information, these writing prompts for high school will help to serve the purpose.
+Whether you want students to express their beliefs or share what they know, these writing prompts for high school will help to serve the purpose.

 That’s why these prompts make a great addition to your writing activities collection.